Aarception/Mo-information-security-portfolio/README.md

     3.)
 July 1st outcrop playbook

 Trust is amazing.
-It seems the inability to sustain trust is a two street, except dignity could have been processed just the as liability.
+It seems the inability to sustain trust is a two street, except dignity could have been processed just the same as liability.

 If that is the case, I withdrew in Jn/17 to relieve the institution from the burden of my candidacy.
 Ju/6 was controlled application testing to confirm the result.